Kelsey Bennett

 Kelsey Bennett (born 17 February 2000) is an Australian professional golfer who plays on the WPGA Tour of Australasia and the Ladies European Tour.
-She won The Athena and Hauts de France – Pas de Calais Golf Open in 2024.
+She won the 2026 Australian Women's Classic.

 Early life and amateur career

 Bennett grew up in Mollymook in New South Wales, Australia and has been member of Mollymook Golf Club since the age of 10.
 Her other home club is St. Michael's.

 She became a member of the NSW Women's Team in 2018.
 In 2019, she was runner-up at the Malaysian Ladies Amateur and lost in the semi-final of the Queensland Women's Amateur won by Stephanie Kyriacou.
 She lost the final of the 2020 NSW Women's Amateur, 3 and 2, to Grace Kim.
 In 2021, she won the Victorian Women's Amateur over Jeneath Wong, 3 and 2, and finished runner-up at the Women's Amateur Asia-Pacific at Abu Dhabi Golf Club, a stroke behind Mizuki Hashimoto.

 In 2022, Bennett advanced to the semi-finals of the Australian Women's Amateur, quarter-finals of The Women's Amateur Championship, and round-of-16 at the U.S. Women's Amateur.
 She also finished top-16 at both the Women's NSW Open and Australian Women's Classic, events co-sanctioned by the Ladies European Tour.

 Bennett represented Australia at the 2022 Espirito Santo Trophy at Le Golf National in Paris, and at the 2022 Asia-Pacific Amateur Ladies Golf Team Championship for the Queen Sirikit Cup in Singapore.